-The 33 Smart Mobility Corridor is a key component of Ohio's new Smart Mobility Initiative.
+The 33 Smart Mobility Corridor is a key component of Ohio's Smart Mobility Initiative.
 Originally launched by The Ohio State University, the Ohio Smart Mobility Initiative has quickly evolved to become a collaborative effort among the Ohio Department of Transportation, DriveOhio, the Ohio Department of Public Safety, Wright-Patterson Air Force Base, The Ohio State University, Case Western Reserve University, University of Cincinnati, University of Dayton, Wright State University, the Transportation Research Center, and the Ohio Turnpike and Infrastructure Commission.

-BENEFITS OF SMART TECH:
+BENEFITS OF SMART MOBILITY TECH:

 Improves Travel Time Reliability